zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 - Low-level tools:

-  - pkgutils: Installs or upgrades, removes, and inspects packages.
+  - `pkgutils`: Installs or upgrades, removes, and inspects packages.
-  - rejmerge: Assist with upgrade conflicts.
+  - `rejmerge`: Assist with upgrade conflicts.
-  - pkgmk: Building packages from sources.
+  - `pkgmk`: Building packages from sources.

-  Packages built with pkgmk are installed or upgraded using pkgutils, and files rejected during upgrades are resolved with rejmerge.
+  Packages built with `pkgmk` are installed or upgraded using `pkgutils`, and files rejected during upgrades are resolved with `rejmerge`.

 - High-level tool:

-  - pkgman: Orchestrates package sources, dependencies, and system updates, integrating pkgutils and pkgmk.
+  - `pkgman`: Orchestrates package sources, dependencies, and system updates, integrating `pkgutils` and `pkgmk`.

 ###  6.2.
 What is a Package?

-A Zeppe-Lin package is a compressed archive (e.g., "tar.gz") that contains only the software files.
+A Zeppe-Lin package is a compressed archive (e.g., `tar.gz`) that contains only the software files.
 It avoids any kind of embedded metadata, ensuring simplicity and transparency in its structure.